 If your loved one had pets, it is important to make arrangements for their care.
 Many people choose to designate a friend or family member as their pet’s guardian in their will.
 However, it is also important to make sure that the pet’s guardian has the means to care for the pet financially.

-If your loved one had dependent children, you will need to make arrangements for their care according to the deceased’s will.
+If your loved one had dependent children, arrangements will need to be made for their care in accordance to the decedent’s will.
 Many people set up a trust fund for their children’s care or purchase life insurance policies that name the children as beneficiaries.

 Losing a loved one is never easy, but it’s important to make sure their affairs are taken care of promptly and with respect.
-We hope that this article has been helpful in providing guidance on the necessary immediate arrangements that should be considered after a death.
 It can also be beneficial to seek out professional advice if you need assistance navigating all the paperwork or legal requirements associated with handling your loved one’s estate.
 Doing so may help provide some comfort as you take these steps forward in making final arrangements.

 Our Houston Probate Attorneys provide a full range of probate services to our clients, including helping with disputes between heirs.
 Affordable rates, fixed fees, and payment plans are available.
 We provide step-by-step instructions, guidance, checklists, and more for completing the probate process.
 We have years of combined experience we can use to support and guide you with probate and estate matters.
 Call us today for a FREE attorney consultation.